rwbrown72/rwbrown72.github.io/_posts/2015-08-10-first-blog-post.markdown

 categories: jekyll update
 ---

-This is my first post using github's pages and Jekyll!
+This is my First post using github's pages and Jekyll!

 I'm loving the workflow through github.